Joey Estes: Oakland Athletics

 On March 14, 2022, the Braves traded Estes, Shea Langeliers, Ryan Cusick, and Cristian Pache to the Oakland Athletics in exchange for Matt Olson.
 He was assigned to the Lansing Lugnuts of the High-A Midwest League for the 2022 season.
 Over twenty starts, he went 3-7 with a 4.55 ERA and 92 strikeouts over 91 innings.
 To open the 2023 season, he was assigned to the Midland RockHounds of the Double-A Texas League.
 In early August, he was promoted to the Las Vegas Aviators of the Triple-A Pacific Coast League.
 In 27 games (23 starts) between the two affiliates, Estes posted a cumulative 9–6 record and 3.74 ERA with 131 strikeouts in 137 innings of work.

 On September 20, 2023, Estes was selected to the 40-man roster and promoted to the major leagues for the first time.
-In two starts for Oakland, he surrendered nine runs (eight earned), 12 hits with seven strikeouts over 10 innings pitched.
-Estes was optioned to Triple–A Las Vegas to begin the 2024 season.
+He made his MLB debut that night as Oakland's starting pitcher and pitched 4 2/3 innings in which he allowed six runs (five earned) on six hits and one walk while recording two strikeouts.
+Across two starts for Oakland, Estes surrendered nine runs (eight earned), 12 hits with seven strikeouts over 10 innings pitched.

-On July 3, 2024, Estes threw a complete-game shutout against the Los Angeles Angels, striking out four batters and issuing one walk in the 5–0 victory.
+Estes was optioned to Las Vegas to begin the 2024 season.
+He made six starts with Las Vegas, going 2-3 with a 6.04 ERA.
+He was recalled by Oakland in May and recorded his first MLB win on May 11 after pitching five innings in which he allowed one run on two hits and no walks in an 8-1 Athletics win against the Seattle Mariners.
+On July 3, he threw a complete-game shutout against the Los Angeles Angels, striking out four batters and issuing one walk in the 5–0 victory.
+Across 25 games (24 starts) with the Athletics, Estes went 7-9 with a 5.01 ERA and 92 strikeouts.